MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 > Need help with the steps in this topic?
 We’ve got you covered.
 Make an appointment at your local Microsoft Store with an Answer Desk expert to help resolve your issue.
 Go to the [Microsoft Stores page](https://go.microsoft.com/fwlink/?LinkID=2041482) and choose your location to schedule an appointment.

 ::: moniker-end

+## Assign admin roles to a user from the new admin center

+In the new admin center, you can assign users to a role in 2 different ways,
+- You can go to the user's details and "Manage roles" to assign a role to the user.
+- And you can now go to **Roles** and select the role, and then add users to it.

+### Assign an admin role to a user (New Roles experience)
+1. In the admin center, go to **Roles** > **Roles** to view all of the admin roles available for your organization.
+1. Select the admin role that you want to assign the user to.
+1. Select **Assigned admins** > **Add**.
+1. Type the user's **display name** or **username**, and then select the user from the list of suggestions.
+1. Select **Save**, and then the user will be added to the list of assigned admins.

+### Assign a user to an admin role
 ::: moniker range="o365-worldwide"
-1. In the admin center, go to the [Active users](https://admin.microsoft.com/AdminPortal/Home#/homepage) page.
+1. In the admin center, go to the [Active users](https://go.microsoft.com/fwlink/p/?linkid=834822) page.

 ::: moniker-end

 ::: moniker range="o365-germany"

-1. In the admin center, go to the [Active users](https://portal.office.de/adminportal/home) page.
+1. In the admin center, go to the [Active users]https://go.microsoft.com/fwlink/p/?linkid=847686) page.

 ::: moniker-end

 ::: moniker range="o365-21vianet"

+1. In the admin center, go to the [Active users](https://go.microsoft.com/fwlink/p/?linkid=850628) page.

+::: moniker-end

+2. On the **Active users** page, select the user whose admin role you want to change.
+In the flyout pane, next to **Roles**, choose **Manage roles**.

+3. Select the admin role that you want to assign to the user.
+If you don't see the role you're looking for, select **Show all** at the bottom of the list.

+## Assign admin roles to a user from the classic admin center

+::: moniker range="o365-worldwide"
+1. In the admin center, go to the [Active users](https://go.microsoft.com/fwlink/p/?linkid=834822) page.

+::: moniker-end

+::: moniker range="o365-germany"

+1. In the admin center, go to the [Active users]https://go.microsoft.com/fwlink/p/?linkid=847686) page.

+::: moniker-end

+::: moniker range="o365-21vianet"

-1.In the admin center, go to the [Active users](https://login.partner.microsoftonline.cn) page.
+1.In the admin center, go to the [Active users](https://go.microsoft.com/fwlink/p/?linkid=850628) page.

 ::: moniker-end